Inferring the mass of the circumgalactic medium using X-ray resonant scattering: Systematic effects

 It is important to note that the measured profile broadening is not always caused by small-scale turbulent motions.
 Some galaxies exhibit large-scale outflows driven by SMBH feedback.
 Those outflows reshape the CGM and make it less isotropic, as discussed above, but also significantly impact velocity space as they progress outwards mainly along the minor axis directions of galaxies i.e. with broadly bipolar-like geometry \citep{nelson.etal.2019b, pillepich.etal.2021,truong.etal.2021b}.

 We assess the impacts of large-scale outflows in the bottom panels of Figure \ref{fig:velocity_effect2}.
 In Figure \ref{fig:velocity_effect2}{\it a}, we show the surface brightness map of an example galaxy with a prominent outflow.
 Outflow velocities can easily reach several hundred km\,s$^{-1}$, causing significant \ovii{\em r}\/ line profile distortion, as shown in Figure \ref{fig:velocity_effect2}{\it b}.
-Since outflow motions are directional rather than random, this breaks the above assumption (under which we can estimate the illuminating line width as seen by the scattering ions from the line widths observed along our line of sight).
-It is thus best to exclude the galaxies obviously affected by such outflows from our mass test.
+Since outflow motions are directional rather than random, this breaks the above assumption, under which we estimate the illuminating line width as seen by the scattering ions from the line width observed along our line of sight --- the directions that are mostly perpendicular to each other.
+Since the outflow angle with respect to the line of sight is not known, it is best to exclude the galaxies obviously affected by such outflows from our mass test.
 We do it based on the inner-region line width.
-Figure \ref{fig:velocity_effect2}{\it c} represents the distribution of the inner width across the sample.
+Figure \ref{fig:velocity_effect2}{\it c}\/ represents the distribution of the inner width across the sample.
 We adopt a threshold of $W_{\rm D, inner}>0.7$ eV to exclude the galaxies impacted by outflows, which removes $\sim6\%$ of the satellite-excluded, symmetric sample.

 Our final sample of simulated galaxies excludes those affected by strong satellite contamination, CGM anisotropy, and outflows.
 The selection for each of these effects is based on {\em observable}\/ quantities and can be done in a future experiment without reliance on simulations.
 This ``clean sample'' consists of 124 galaxies, $\sim 50\%$ of the original full set.
 We will evaluate the accuracy of the \ovii\ mass derivation for this clean sample based on the theoretical relation (equation~\ref{eq:movii}) in Section~\ref{sec:theory_vs_sim}.